Nevanlinna.jl: A Julia implementation of Nevanlinna analytic continuation

 \section{Abstract}

 {\bf We introduce a Julia implementation of the recently proposed Nevanlinna analytic continuation method.
-The method is based on Nevanlinna interpolants and, by construction, preserves the causality of a response function.
+The method is based on Nevanlinna interpolants and inherently preserves the causality of a response function due to its construction.
 For theoretical calculations without statistical noise, this continuation method is a powerful tool to extract real-frequency information from numerical input data on the Matsubara axis.
 This method has been applied to first-principles calculations of correlated materials.
 This paper presents its efficient and full-featured open-source implementation of the method including the Hamburger moment problem and smoothing. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}